Kornel/ComponentUnderTest/README.md

 The dependencies are mocked automatically for you!
 This is **accomplished by**:

- - A JUnit rule which scans for a *ComponentUnderTest* object in your tests
+ - A JUnit rule which scans for a *ComponentUnderTest* object in your tests (defined in TestBase in this examples)
  - The object is then scanned for fields annotated with a specific annotation (e.g. *@Inject* or *@Autowired*)
  - The fields are mocked using e.g. *Mockito.mock*